 Household Hazardous Waste

-leave your materials outside the gates.
+outside the gates at either site.
 No hazardous waste can be collected at any other time besides the designated collection dates and times.

-Home: Paint, thinners, solvents, cleaning fluids, adhesives & glues and stains.
+Home: Paint, thinners, solvents, cleaning chemicals, stains, and pool supplies.

 Lawn/Garden: Pesticides, herbicides, rodent poison, garden dusts, tree spray, and Weed & Feed.